 This is a room full of history and power.
-It felt very solemn and significant to us.
+It felt very solemn and significant to me.

 We couldn’t go inside any lecture halls because classes were still in session on May 3.
 There are over 20,000 students at Coimbra University, from 80 countries.

 6. Saint Michael’s Chapel

 You enter through an intricate Manueline doorway, bordered by two pillars and intertwined with sea symbols.
 At the center is the Portuguese royal crest.

 I had never seen Manueline style architecture before Portugal, and I confess that I love the curving romantic style.

 The chapel is small but richly decorated.
 It was built in the late 15th and early 16th centuries.
 It’s dedicated to the Archangel Michael.

 It was originally conceived as a palace chapel in the reign of King Manuel I. The walls are spectacular, clad in “azulejos de tappet,” carpet tiles forming a repeating pattern.